LilianS77/US_Marriage/README.md

 ## Statement on LLM usage

-This project utilized ChatGPT-4o to assist during the research, development, and writing processes.
+Aspects of the code were developed with assistance from the ChatGPT-4o model, which also contributed to refining the written content.
 The entire chat history is available in other/llms/ll_usage.txt.